 When I reviewed all the eye creams I’ve tried over the past year, I had no idea how much of a hit it would be!
 Eye creams, just like anti-aging serums, can be extremely hard to find.
 I’ve often purchased a new product only to feel like I totally wasted my money.
 The results overpromise and underdeliver most of the time.
 Frustrating, right?
 So here is my experience with the serums I’ve been testing (and I have more to come)!

 Before we jump in, if you’re wondering what a serum is used for and when to use it in your routine, you can find my skincare routine here!
 Note that the serums below are ranked in order of performance.
-I personally would recommend #1 and #2 to those people who are most worried about anti-aging.
-For the most budget conscious, I’d recommend #4.
+I personally would recommend #1 through #3 to those people who are most worried about anti-aging.
+For the most budget conscious, I’d recommend #2.

 While this product is technically called a “peel”, you use it exactly the same way as a serum except you only need to use it 3-4 times a week because it’s THAT good.
 The Beautycounter resurfacing peel is hands down the best serum and best product in general for anti-aging that I’ve tried.
 On top of that?
 You see overnight results.
 I’m not kidding!
 I was amazed at how my skin was brighten, smoother, and tighter the next morning.
 After sampling so many serums that just didn’t cut it, my skin had gotten a little dull and it took one use of this peel to turn that around.
 Of course, the results have improved as I’ve continued using it!
 This is a professional grade product for under $70 and is significantly cheaper than a professional peel.
 This Resurfacing Peel and the Beautycounter No. 1 Face Oil are my 2 must have beauty products that I could not get through live without!

 I’ve gotten a lot of use questions so here are some quick directions.
 Make sure you wait the full 5 minutes after applying the peel before putting on moisturizer.
 The directions say to avoid using face oil but I find that the peel leaves your skin a little drier – it’s a peel after all!
-I’ve tried both the No. 1 and the No. 3 face oils after applying the peel mixed into my face lotion (instructions here) and it’s totally fine.
+I’ve tried both the No. 1 and the No. 3 face oils after applying the peel mixed into my face lotion (instructions here and also saved in my Instagram “skin” highlights!) and it’s totally fine.
 The No. 3 Face Oil is my preference because both the Resurfacing Peel and the No. 1 Face Oil contain citrus to brighten skin.

 This was my favorite serum ever until I tried #1 on this list.
 It was one of the only products that I’ve used that has gotten Matt to notice a difference in my skin.
 That says a lot!
 It made my skin look brighter (less dull) and more glowing just like a good serum should.
 One thing to note is that its floral scent is very strong.
 But unlike other products, I was able to get used to it especially after seeing the results.
 While this is still an amazing serum (and I will definitely use it again), it does take a little patience to see results.
 Compared to the Resurfacing Peel, it took me longer to see results with this serum but depending on where you like to shop, this might be more convenient for you!